Snowman-writes-programs/PS_An/README.md

 2. LDPlayer9 (*Usable, but ***NOT*** recommended.*)

-## How To
+## Usage

 ### [MuMu Player X (aka MuMu Player 12)](https://a11.gdl.netease.com/MuMuInstaller_12.0.0.6_12beta-gw-offline_all_1666787400.exe)

-1. Enable root permission in MuMu Player's settings (adb connection should be enabled by default, therefore no need to enable it manually).
+1. Enable root permission in MuMu Player's settings (ADB connection should be enabled by default, therefore no need to enable it manually).
 2. Start MuMu Player X (aka MuMu Player 12).
 3. Run `setup_requirements.bat`, and success can be indicated from `"Press enter to exit..."`.
 May be skipped if you have installed Frida on your emulator.
 4. Run `start_local_server.bat`, and the window should stay open if no error occurs.